Jurassic Pink Shades Begonia

 This variety produces stunning silver-pink leaves with dark brown edges spotted in pink and dark brown centers; an eye catching addition to the garden or containers

-Jurassic Pink Shades Begonia's attractive large twisted heart-shaped leaves remain pink in color with distinctive brown edges and tinges of silver throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Jurassic Pink Shades Begonia's attractive large twisted heart-shaped leaves remain pink in color with distinctive brown edges and tinges of silver throughout the year on a plant with an upright spreading habit of growth.

 Jurassic Pink Shades Begonia is an herbaceous annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.